Trimming machines vs. hand trimming; which tool will rise to the top?

 Hand trimming, a method preferred by many traditionalists, is a true art form.
 Allowing for signature style, it requires skill and patience.

-- Inexpensive initial investment in tools, in comparison to machine trimmer
+- Inexpensive initial investment in tools, in comparison to trimming machine

-- Inefficient for larger gardens; a crew of trimmers have to be employed.
+- Inefficient for larger grows; a crew of trimmers has to be employed.